shullgroup/rheoQCM/README.md

 ### Functions

-* Collecting data interfacing with network analyzers.
+* Collecting data interfaces with network analyzers.
-* Fast recording without openning the dependent external software.
+* Communicate with analysers directy.
+Fast recording without openning the dependent external software.
 Less resources are required.
 * Combine data collection and analysis in one software.
 * Functioned with temperature recording. (with NI devices)